jalaliamin/ResearchCode/ot-clustering-markov-dfm-ocpm/README.md

-# paper Name: Object Type Clustering using Markov Directly-Follow Multigraph in Object-Centric Process Mining
+# Object Type Clustering using Markov Directly-Follow Multigraph in Object-Centric Process Mining

 To run the code, you need to install libraries that are mentioned in requirements.txt.
 You can do that by: